Should I Commit to Taking AP Exams?

 Prepare for the Future

 Regardless of your AP Exam score, completing an AP course and exam advances you academically.
 You’ll develop skills that help you succeed in your current classes and in college, such as time management, critical thinking, scholarly writing, and independent study.
 Sharpening these skills as you prepare for your AP Exam makes your transition from high school to college easier.

 Research shows that students who take AP courses and exams have better college outcomes than their peers.

 Check with your AP teacher or coordinator to confirm that you’re registered for your upcoming AP Exams.
-Learn more about how to register here.
+Learn more here.